 This product may react with other medications (including digoxin, iron, pazopanib, tetracycline antibiotics, quinolone antibiotics such as ciprofloxacin), preventing them from being fully absorbed by your body.
 Talk with your doctor or pharmacist about how to schedule your medications to prevent this problem.

-If your acid problems last or get worse after you have used this product for 1 week, or if you think you have a serious medical problem, seek immediate medical attention.
+If your acid problems last or get worse after you have used this product for 1 week, or if you think you have a serious medical problem, get medical help right away.
 If you are using this medication regularly on a daily basis for more than 2 weeks, you may have a medical problem that needs different treatment.
 Ask your doctor whether this is the right medication for you.

 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.